certifysphere/main-website/docs/workshops/react-springboot-Workshop/8-nodejs-backend-rest-api.md

    npm install pg dotenv
    ```

 2. Create a `.env` file in your project directory.
 This file will store your environment variables.
-Add the following variables to the `.env` file:
+Add the following variables to the `.env` file: [Learn more about ENV file here](/blog/dotenv-files-nodejs-expressjs).

    ```dotenv
    DB_HOST=your_database_host